Group: Working group

 We have 2 80+ pound pits and a 10 pound mini pin, also a tom cat that comes n goes as he wants, and keeping them outta the bed and off the sofa just isn't happening.
 So I keep the bottom of the sofa covered with flat sheets and the bed well I just shake the comforter out almost everyday.
 And I also vacuum everyday.
 And a lint brush by the front door for a quick wipe before school or work or for friends that don't want a souvenir to take home.
 Good Luck!

 More fun time with the dogs would make you appreciate them more.
 The family also needs to share in the cleaning too.

 Diligence in wiping the drool will help stop the wall splatter just like regular daily brushing will help keep the furniture clean.
-I have 3 big dogs and I keep an old comforter on the couch to whip off so when I have guests.

 My family has an St. Bernard and he been having some skin problems.
 First of all he has a smell to him and all he does is itch himself all the time!
 He has red spots on him and his hair falls out were ever he has these problems which is all over his legs and stomach and paws and on his neck.
 I was just hoping someone could maybe tell me what to try for these skin problems for him!
 Thanks if anyone at all could help at all!

 Skin conditions on dogs are so varied that there are specialists just for them!
 You really need to see your vet and get a correct diagnosis.
 You could spend a small fortune trying one thing and another and still have a miserable dog.
 I'd start with making an appointment, watching his food closely until then, and maybe a bath with no soap to ease his discomfort.
 Get to the vet ASAP.

 I agree!
 Your dog is miserable & you're prolonging it by trying to be a vet.
 He deserves better.